Paris airport terminal evacuated after bus bursts into flames | DW | 18.07.2020

 Social media footage showed flames and smoke billowing from the bus as hundreds of travelers were arriving for their flights.

-The driver of the bus, which transports passengers between Paris and the airport, made an emergency stop in front of Terminal 4 around 8:45 a.m. on Saturday after he detected the smell of smoke.
+The driver of the bus, which transports passengers between Paris and the airport, made an emergency stop in front of Terminal 4 around 8:45 a.m. local time (0645 UTC/GMT) on Saturday after he detected the smell of smoke.

 Firefighters and airport personnel arrived immediately and set up a security perimeter around the bus.